commercetools/connect-email-integration-template/README.md

 ## Getting started
 The template contains following module :
 - Mail Sender: Receives message from commercetools project once there is an operation in customer or order as listed [here](./README.md#2-external-email-service-provider).
-The order and its corresponding cart details are then synchronized to the external tax provider for accounting and compliance purposes in addition to filing tax returns with tax authorities.

 Regarding the development of mail sender module, please refer to the following documentations:
 - [Development of Mail Sender](mail-sender/README.md)